gdavidbutler/pthreadChannel/README.md

 ### Channel

-A Channel implements a pluggable store of, pointer (void *) sized, messages.
+A Channel is an anonymous, pthread coordinating, store of pointer (void *) sized items.

 For a background on Channels see Russ Cox's [Bell Labs and CSP Threads](https://swtch.com/~rsc/thread/).

-* Channels, by default, store a single message.
-(For more, see Store, below.)
+* Channels, by default, store a single item.
+(For more, see [Store](#store), below.)
 * Any number of pthreads can Put/Get on a Channel.
 * A pthread can Put/Get on any number of Channels.
-* Message semantics can include ownership delegation (to avoid application level locking complexities).
+* Channel semantics can include ownership transfer (to avoid application level locking complexities).
-NOTE: messages are discarded on last chanClose().
-(To avoid leaking memory, chanGet() till chanOsShut).
+NOTE: items are discarded on last chanClose().
+(To avoid leaking memory, chanGet() till chanOsSht).
   * putting pthread: m = malloc(), init(m), chanPut(chan, m).
   * getting pthread: chanGet(chan, &m), use(m), free(m).
 * Channels can be Put/Get on channels!
 NOTE: chanOpen a chan_t before passing it (delegating chanClose) to eliminate chanClose/chanOpen races.
-  * requesting pthread: chanOpen(responseChan), chanPut(theirChan, responseChan), response = chanGet(responseChan).
+  * requesting pthread: chanOpen(responseChan), chanPut(theChan, responseChan), response = chanGet(responseChan).
-  * responding pthread: responseChan = chanGet(myChan), chanPut(responseChan, response), chanClose(responseChan).
+  * responding pthread: responseChan = chanGet(theChan), chanPut(responseChan, response), chanClose(responseChan).

-Channels distribute messages fairly under pressure:
+Channels distribute items fairly under pressure:
 * If there are waiting getters, a new getter goes to the end of the line
   * unless there are also waiting putters (as waiting getters won't wait long)
     * then a meesage is opportunistically get instead of waiting.